 If you've already decided to get an inkjet printer but you're having a hard time choosing, it's quite understandable.
 There's a very wide range of inkjet printers, from expensive, full-featured models to simple budget options.
-There's also a lot of things to consider when shopping, such as how much you print, what your budget is, and whether you need other features, like a scanner or support for USB thumb drives.
-So, here's our list of the best inkjet printers and hopefully, it can help guide you to the best printer for your needs.
+There's also a lot of things to consider when shopping, such as how much you print, your budget, and whether you need other features, like a scanner or support for USB thumb drives.
+So, here's our list of the best inkjet printers, and hopefully, it can help guide you to the best printer for your needs.

-We've tested over 30 printers and below are our recommendations for the best inkjet printers you can buy.
+We've tested over 55 printers, and below are our recommendations for the best inkjet printers you can buy.
 You can also check out our recommendations for the best photo printers, the best all-in-one printers, and the best home printers.

-If you want a printer that can print better quality photos than the Brother MFC-J995DW, then take a look at the Canon PIXMA TR8520.
-It produces much better-looking photos, with plenty of detail, vibrant colors, and there's no presence of banding at all.
-There are a couple of trade-offs, though, as this printer isn't as well-built, its overall printing speed is much slower, and its cartridges have a significantly lower yield, so you have to replace the cartridges often if you print a lot.
-That said, the cartridges are reasonably-priced, which helps to keep the cost down.
-Like the Brother, it can't perform double-sided scans, but it does have Bluetooth support, and it's compatible with Canon's excellent mobile app.
+If you want a printer that can print better quality photos, take a look at the Canon PIXMA TR8520.
+It produces good-looking photos, with plenty of detail, vibrant colors, and no presence of banding at all.
+There are a couple of trade-offs, as it isn't as well-built as the Brother MFC-J995DW, its overall printing speed is much slower, and its cartridges have a significantly lower yield, so you have to replace the cartridges often if you print a lot.
+That said, the cartridges are reasonably-priced, which helps to keep the cost down over time.
+It can't perform double-sided scans, but it does have Bluetooth support, and it's compatible with Canon's excellent mobile app.

-Overall, the Brother is a better choice due to its versatility and exceptional cartridge system, but if you need a printer specifically for printing photos, then you're better off with the Canon, one of the best inkjet printers we've tested.
+Overall, the Brother is a better choice due to its versatility and exceptional cartridge system.
+Still, if you need a model specifically for printing photos, then you're better off with the Canon, one of the best inkjet printers for photo printing that we've tested.

-If you find the Canon PIXMA TR7520 still too expensive, then check out the Canon PIXMA MG3620.
+If you find the Canon PIXMA TR7520 is still out of your price range, check out the Canon PIXMA MG3620.
 This is a printer that's mainly designed for those who print occasionally and only need basic scanning features.
-Since it doesn't have an automatic document feeder, the printer is much more compact and better suited for small spaces.
-It doesn't have a display screen either, although most tasks can be performed using Canon's exceptional mobile app.
-Its cartridge system is quite bad, as there's only one color cartridge, and both black and color cartridges have low yield.
-The good news is that the ink cartridges are fairly inexpensive, so cost remains low even if you print a lot.
+Since it doesn't have an automatic document feeder, it's much more compact and better suited for small spaces.
+It doesn't have a display screen, although most tasks can be performed using Canon's exceptional mobile app.
+Its cartridge system is quite bad, as there's only one color cartridge, and both black and color cartridges have a low yield.
+The good news is that the ink cartridges are fairly inexpensive, so the cost remains low even if you print a lot.
 It's pretty slow at printing black and color documents, making it less ideal for printing in bulk.
-Printed photos look good in general, but there's a bit of banding and the colors are slightly over-saturated.
+Printed photos look good in general, but there's a bit of banding, and the colors are slightly over-saturated.

-For most people, the TR7520 is a better choice, as it has more features, it prints faster, and it prints better-looking photos.
-However, if you're on a very tight budget and you only print occasionally, the MG3620 is a decent choice.
+For most people, the TR7520 is a better choice, as it has more features, prints faster, and prints better-looking photos.
+However, if you're on a very tight budget and only occasionally print, the MG3620 is a decent choice.